roderickjackson-bradley/socket_io_app/work/w10/d3/03-react-state-props/03-react-state-props.md

 However, during development, we often want to "seed" initial data for testing, styling, etc.

-Let's make a couple of changes to temporarily create guess objects with indexes in place of the nulls and put two guess objects in the `guesses` state array instead of just one:
+Let's make a change to temporarily create two guess objects in the `guesses` array instead of one, and with "color" indexes instead of the nulls:

 ```js
   this.state = {